Divorce Lawyers

 Step 2: File the divorce application

-- When filing, you will need to provide your Marriage Certificate.
+When filing, you will need to provide your Marriage Certificate.
 If it is not in English, you will need a translation.
 In this circumstance, a qualified person will need to translate your marriage certificate and provide an affidavit swearing the translation is accurate.

-- You must file your divorce application using the E-Court’s Portal.
+You must file your divorce application using the E-Court’s Portal.
 You and your former spouse can do this jointly, or you can do this by yourself.
 A fee is payable to the Court upon filing the application.

 Step 3: Serve the divorce application – sole applicants only

-- If you file an Application for Divorce in your sole name you will likely be required to attend a brief court hearing.
-You also must serve your spouse the divorce application at least 28 days prior to the date of the Divorce Hearing.
+If you file an Application for Divorce in your sole name, you will likely be required to attend a brief court hearing.
+You must also serve your spouse the divorce application at least 28 days prior to the date of the Divorce Hearing.
 You must serve the application in accordance with the Family Court Rules 2021.

 Does divorce need both parties to agree?

+The idea of obtaining a divorce from an uncooperative spouse may feel like an uphill battle.
+However, you do not need your spouse’s consent to obtain a divorce.
+Every state in Australia now has an option for a no-fault divorce.
+The no-fault principle, established by the Family Law Act 1975, means that the court does not need to know the reason for the divorce, just that the marriage has broken down irretrievably and there is no hope of reconciliation.
 If a divorce application is made by you solely, you will be required to serve a copy of the application on your former spouse and provide evidence to the court that the application has been served.
 If you do not know the location of your former spouse, you may have to apply to the court for substituted service or dispensation of service.
 Our family law team can assist you in this regard.
+The other party may then file a Response to Divorce if they disagree with any of the information provided on the application or if they oppose the divorce.

-If your former spouse does not object to the divorce application, there are no dependent children of the marriage and you have complied with service requirements, you will not be required to attend the hearing.
+If you are concerned that your former spouse may have grounds to oppose, do not hesitate to contact our team of experienced family lawyers.
+If your former spouse does not object or file a response to the divorce application, there are no dependent children under 18 of the marriage and you have complied with service requirements, you should not be required to attend the hearing.

 Can I get a divorce if we got married overseas?